We Remain: Critical reception

 "We Remain" received critical acclaim from music critics.
 Ryan Reed from Rolling Stone magazine praised the "triumphant sounding" track "sure to be a hit at District 12 radio".
 An editor from The Huffington Post picked "We Remain" as one of the standout tracks from the soundtrack that "encapsulates the spirit and power of Games heroine, Katniss".
 Sam Lansky for Idolator praised the single's musical departure from Aguilera's ballads for her 2012 album Lotus.
 Brett Malec of E! simply called it "a beautiful track", while a staff writer from Billboard named it a "triumphant" song.
 While reviewing the soundtrack for The Hunger Games: Catching Fire, Alex Young from Consequence of Sound selected "We Remain" as one of the highlights from the album, which made Aguilera "the biggest star on display".
 Entertainment Weekly writer Nick Catucci picked it as one of the best tracks, calling it "an awesome reminder of Christina's power" and "one of the most righteous doses of uplift this year, on any platform".
+Mike Wass from the Idolator placed "We Remain" at number twenty on his list of Aguilera's forty best songs.